Passing parameters to routes

 });

-• Each screen that navigates to the Profile screen now needs to know how to fetch the user object - which increases the complexity of the code.
+- Each screen navigating here needs to know how to fetch the user

 navigation.navigate('Profile', { userId: 'jane' });